Casting Services MapHire Central CastingOpen RolesLog InSign Up

 Add your appearance information to your online profile

-One of the best ways to let casting directors and production companies know your current look is to keep the "Appearance" section of your profile updated with your accurate appearance information.
+Now that you know your look, how do you help casting directors and production companies find you for work?
+That’s easy, just keep the "Appearance" section of your online profile updated with your accurate appearance information.
 We recommend filling out as many fields as possible to give casting directors and production companies a complete idea of your current look.

 Accurate sizes are especially important since they are used by production to purchase or create wardrobe for you and when production needs background actors who can fit wardrobe they already have.